jentery/SWDemo/_output_documents/Camlot 2020_antin - seminar piloting.md

 Shuhei Hosokawea, "The Walkman Effect" -- Three passages to think about in relation to antin.

-*Singularisation*: \[I\]it enables our musical listening to be more occasional, more incidental, more contingent...The Walkman produces or constitutes a musical *event* which is characterized as unique, mobile and singular. (p 107)
+*Singularisation*: "\[I\]it enables our musical listening to be more occasional, more incidental, more contingent...The Walkman produces or constitutes a musical *event* which is characterized as unique, mobile and singular." (p 107)

-To make the concept of 'positive distance' more precise, we may compare within the flood of objects the Walkman with the polaroid, with respect to speed of act, immediacy of effect, simplicity of mechanical construction, verisimilitude of output, low-fidelity (lower than the ordinary stereo or camera) of reproduction, ease of operation, non-specificity of territory, anonymity of subject, and contingency of event. (p 108)
+"To make the concept of 'positive distance' more precise, we may compare within the flood of objects the Walkman with the polaroid, with respect to speed of act, immediacy of effect, simplicity of mechanical construction, verisimilitude of output, low-fidelity (lower than the ordinary stereo or camera) of reproduction, ease of operation, non-specificity of territory, anonymity of subject, and contingency of event." (p 108)

-The Walkman, in fact, has no meaningless context; at the same time, paradoxically, no context is strictly appropriate for it.
-Every context (or no context) can be justified, appropriated and legitimated by its singularity and autonomy. (p 109).
+"The Walkman, in fact, has no meaningless context; at the same time, paradoxically, no context is strictly appropriate for it.
+Every context (or no context) can be justified, appropriated and legitimated by its singularity and autonomy." (p 109).

 Q: What are the media aesthetics of antin's talk poetry?
 What does *context* mean in antin's talk poetics?